okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/social-login/main/yahoojp/appatidp.md

-1. Create and register an [OAuth](https://developer.yahoo.co.jp/yconnect/v2/registration.html) app at Yahoo Japan.
+1. Create and register an [OAuth 2.0](https://developer.yahoo.co.jp/yconnect/v2/registration.html) app at Yahoo Japan.

 1. When you create an application at the IdP, you need to provide a redirect URI for authentication.